rayspock/scalable-ecs-fargate/README.md

-# Scalable AWS ECS Fargate using Apollo Server as example
+# Scalable AWS ECS Fargate using Apollo Server as an example

 ## HOWTO
 - If you want to test on the Premises, you can using docker-compose to run it.